New Self-Sponsorship Packages Now Available: Essential & Executive.

 Sep 16, 2024

 If you have made the decision to start recruiting overseas talent for your start-up or existing business, one of the first and most important steps you will need to take involves securing a sponsor licence from UK Visas and Immigration (UKVI).
-A sponsor licence is required before you can start issuing Certificates of Sponsorship (CoS), allowing you to hire international skilled workers.
-Securing a sponsor licence is not merely a form-filling exercise; there are a number of actions that you will need to complete before you meet the requirements set out by UKVI and the Home Office.
+A sponsor licence is required before you can start issuing Certificates of Sponsorship (CoS).
+This allows you to hire international skilled workers.
+However, securing a sponsor licence is not merely a form-filling exercise.
+In fact, there are a number of actions that you will need to complete before you meet the requirements set out by the Home Office.
 In the following guide, we will explain the steps that you will need to take to make a successful application for a sponsorship licence.

 Broadly speaking, most businesses in the UK are eligible for a sponsor licence, but certain applicants are ineligible.
-In order to apply for a sponsor licence to hire overseas workers, you must not have any unspent criminal convictions for immigration offences or other specific crimes, including fraud or money laundering.
+In order to apply for a sponsor licence to hire overseas workers, you must not have any unspent criminal convictions for immigration offences.
+This also includes fraud or money laundering.
 In addition, you must not have had a sponsor licence revoked in the last 12 months.

-Assuming that you meet the above criteria, you will need to demonstrate that you have the systems and processes in place to monitor your sponsored workers and Key Personnel to manage sponsorship within your business.
+Assuming that you meet the above criteria, you will need to demonstrate that you have the systems and processes in place.
+Through these systems, you can monitor your sponsored workers and Key Personnel to manage sponsorship within your business.

-Another aspect of eligibility is that you must meet the UK’s minimum wage and working time regulations and the visa requirements for sponsored workers (e.g. salary requirements).
-These requirements will depend on whether you are hiring workers with a skilled worker, health or care worker, Global Business Mobility, scale-up worker, government authorised exchange, seasonal worker, International Sportsperson, international agreement, creative worker, charity worker, a minister of religion or religious worker visa.
+Another aspect of eligibility is that you must meet the UK’s minimum wage and working time regulations.
+Moreover, you must meet all the visa requirements for sponsored workers (e.g. salary requirements).
+Additionally, these requirements will depend on whether you are hiring workers with a Skilled Worker, Health or Care worker, Global Business Mobility, Scale-up worker, government authorised exchange, Seasonal Worker, International Sportsperson, international agreement, Creative Worker, Charity Worker, a Minister of Religion or Religious Worker visa.

-If you intend to sponsor religious, creative workers, or international sportspeople, there are additional criteria that must be met before you can apply for a sponsor licence.
-Please speak to an immigration lawyer who can explain the specific rules for your chosen sponsorship category.
+If you intend to sponsor religious, creative workers, or international sportspeople, first, there are additional criteria that must be met before you can apply for a sponsor licence.
+Therefore, please speak to an immigration lawyer who can explain the specific rules for your chosen sponsorship category.

 It is important to ensure that you apply for and secure the correct type of licence.
 There are two categories of licence, worker licenses (for skilled workers) and temporary worker licences, as follows: